GNOME/orca/README.md

 ## Getting Orca to Speak Your Application's Custom Message

-AT-SPI2 v2.46 added support for the `announcement` signal which can be used with Orca v45.2 and later.
+AT-SPI2/ATK v2.46 added an `announcement` signal which can be used with Orca v45.2.
 Here's a simple example:

 ```python
 #!/usr/bin/python3